satheeshBollineni1998/CS639final/README.md

 - Supports users in reaching their nutritional objectives
 - Encourages users to make educated food choices
 - Encourages balanced nutrition and healthy eating habits
+- Some nutrition trackers allow you to share your data with healthcare practitioners, allowing them to offer tailored advice and support depending on your dietary habits.

 Conclusion:
 SmartEats Nutrition Tracker is an essential tool for anyone looking to take control of their diet and improve their overall health and wellness.
 With its user-friendly interface, comprehensive features, and personalized approach to nutrition tracking, SmartEats empowers users to make smarter eating choices and achieve their dietary goals effectively.